faurelia/mangocode/_posts/2020-10-23-change-currency-symbol-woocommerce.md

+---
+published: true
-# Change Currency Symbol in Woocommerce
+title: Change Currency Symbol in Woocommerce
+categories: WordPress
+layout: post
+date: 2020-10-23 18:06:34
+---

 If you are looking for a way to change your online store's currency symbol, add the below code snippet in your child theme's functions.php